jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 ### 3. Construct a cover page.

 This is just a requirement of a Kindle.
-Create a html file called `cover.html` and substitute in the appropiate values.
+Create a html file called `cover.html` and substitute in the appropriate values.

 ```html
 <html>